AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 includes our faith in his maledictions.
 Can there be stronger evidence than this fact that the doctrine was not then heretical?

+### Dean Wordsworth's Error.

 It is curious to notice how the mind of a theologian can be prejudiced.
-**Dean Wordsworth** in his translation of Hippolytus gives the language of that contemporary of Origen, to show that the former had no sympathy with the broad faith of the latter.
+Dean Wordsworth in his translation of Hippolytus gives the language of that contemporary of Origen, to show that the former had no sympathy with the broad faith of the latter.
 He quotes Hippolytus thus: \"The coming malediction of the judgment of fire, and the dark and rayless aspect of tartarus, not irradiated by the voice of the Word, and the